MasonD552/Engineering_4_Notebook/README.md

 [Button Countdown Code](https://github.com/MasonD552/Engineering_4_Notebook/blob/main/raspberry-pi/LaunchPadPt3_Button.py)

 ### Reflection
 For this assignment, I was able to do the 🔥 SPICY VERSION 🔥 by when the button is pressed it ✋ aborts and then 🔄 resets the code back up to the top and waits for the button to be pressed again.
-I had trouble figuring out how to get the code to not abort and start the countdown at the same time.
+I had trouble figuring out how to get the code not to abort and start the countdown at the same time.
 I solved this by using different states.
-I also had 🤔 the issue of not knowing how to get the code to reset to the top so I basically put an if statement at the bottom so that if liftoff or abort happened it would reset the code. 🚀🔁💡
+I also had 🤔 the issue of not knowing how to get the code to reset to the top, so I put an if statement at the bottom so that if liftoff or abort happened, it would reset the code. 🚀🔁💡

 &nbsp;